-CHAPTER 6I.
+9 CHAPTER 6I.

 COMPUTERIZED INFORMATION SYSTEM

-61-1.
+- 6I-1.
 Bill Status.
-The bill status, created by the computerized information system, is the official record of action to the bill.
+The bill status, created by the computerized information system, is the official record of action to the bill. - 6I-2.

-6I-2.
 Waiving electronic requirement.
-The presiding officer may waive the requirement that any filing, submission, or approval be done electronically, if the electronic system is not available and functional.
+The president pro tempore for a Senate bill and the speaker for a House bill may waive the requirement that any filing, submission, or approval be done electronically, if the electronic system is not available and functional.

-CHAPTER 7.
-COMMITTEES
+16 CHAPTER 7.
+17 COMMITTEES